Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 Convex Lisp is designed to support functional programming.
 We can think of functional programming as a paradigm where:

-- Functions are first class objects in the language
+- Functions are first-class objects in the language
 - Programs are developed by composing pure functions and immutable data
 - Mutable data and side effects are generally avoided

-Functional programming offers us a number of major advantages:
+Functional programming offers us many major advantages:

-- Code expressed using pure functions is easier to reason about and test, because you don't have to worry about internal or external mutable state that might affect behaviour.
+- Code expressed using pure functions is easier to reason about and test, because you don't have to worry about the internal or external mutable state that might affect behaviour.
 - It is often much shorter and quicker to read/write than equivalent imperative code
-- Immutable data is a *great* fit for the CVM which is deigned around immutable, cryptographically verified data structures.
+- Immutable data is a *great* fit for the CVM which is designed around immutable, cryptographically verified data structures.

 Here's a simple example of functional programming, where we define a first-class function `square` and then pass it to another function to achieve our intended result: